montsieur/T1A2-web-portfolio/README.md

 ## Contact Page
 This page consist of a header, information for users to complete a form with email address alternative.
 The email address displayed on the page is also clickable to open the user's primary email program such as Outlook.

+### Submitted Page
+By clicking the 'submit' button on the contact page, it will direct user's to this page notifying the user that their submission has been processed.